Vermont Law and Graduate School

 Vermont Law and Graduate School (VLGS) is a private law and public policy graduate school in South Royalton, Vermont.
+It is the only ABA-accredited law school in the state.
 It offers several degrees, including Juris Doctor (JD), Master of Laws (LLM) in Environmental Law, Master of Environmental Law and Policy (MELP), Master of Food and Agriculture Law and Policy (MFALP), Master of Energy Regulation and Law (MERL), and dual degrees with a diverse range of institutions.
 According to the school's 2018 ABA-required disclosures, 61.5% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.

 History

+Founding

 Vermont Law School was founded in 1972 by Anthony Doria and held its first classes in the summer of 1973 with 113 students in what was then known as the old South Royalton schoolhouse.
+One of the founding professors was Alan Weinberger.
 In December 1973, VLS was certified by the Vermont State Board of Education as an institution of higher learning.
-Doria resigned as dean of the school in 1974, after it emerged that he had been convicted of embezzlement by a Pennsylvania court in 1958, though the charges were later vacated.
-Provisional ABA approval came in February 1975, and a full complement of classes were offered in the fall of 1975.
-The Law School's charter class graduated in spring 1976.
-Full approval by the ABA came in 1978, and the Law School was accredited by the New England Association of Schools and Colleges (NEASC) in 1980.
-VLS became a member of the Association of American Law Schools (AALS) in 1981.
-In 2018, the law school controversially stripped tenure from 75% of its faculty, citing financial exigencies.
+Doria resigned as dean of the school in 1974, after it emerged that he had been convicted of embezzlement by a Pennsylvania court in 1960, though the charges were later vacated.
+A full complement of classes were offered in the fall of 1975 after provisional ABA accreditation.
+The Law School's first class graduated in spring 1976.

-The school added additional graduate programs and a hybrid JD program in 2022; in July of that year, Vermont Law School rebranded as Vermont Law and Graduate School.